-Ohio Other Abortion Bill Is Even Worse Than The 6-Week Ban
+Ohio Just Passed Another Abortion Bill That's Even Worse Than That 6-Week Ban

 The 20-week abortion ban was passed by the Ohio House on Thursday, December 8, and led by Republican politicians.
 Just like the six-week ban, there are no exceptions under this bill for pregnancies caused by rape or incest.